volodymyrhudyma/blog/content/blog/2020-05-02-understanding-this-in-javascript.md

 </button>
 ```

-* In object method, it refers to an object instance:
+* In the object method, it refers to an object instance:

 ```javascript
 const person = {